Congratulations — you got a sign up to your email list. Now … let’s impress your new subscriber!

 3. Don’t brand it — and use a name

-This is going to sound strange coming from the woman who founded “BIG Brand System.”
+This is going to sound strange coming from a woman who’s written a ton of content about branding.

 But hear me out …

 I don’t have a single friend who sends me email with a big picture of themselves at the top.

 That’s why I’ve stopped adding branding at the top of my emails.

 If we’re trying to use a welcome email template that feels like it comes from a friend, don’t add a big logo or photo of you at the top.